 Goodbye polarizing filters?
-New Adobe editing tool will remove pesky reflections from photos
+New Adobe photo editing tool removes pesky reflections – here's how to use it

-A new Reflections Removal tool is coming to Adobe Camera Raw this week
+A new Reflections Removal tool is now live in Adobe Camera Raw, but how do you use it?

-Reflections off windows are a photography problem traditionally tackled by using circular polarizing filters, but software giant Adobe will soon launch a tool to tackle the issue in post.
-Adobe said that a reflection removal tool is coming to Adobe Camera Raw before the end of this week, along with a new monochrome adaptive profile.
+Reflections off windows are a photography problem traditionally tackled by using circular polarizing filters, but software giant Adobe is now testing a tool to tackle the issue in post.
+Adobe launched a reflection removal tool in beta for Adobe Camera Raw this week, along with a new monochrome adaptive profile.
 Lightroom will also see an update that allows users to open multiple photos as layers in one Photoshop file, as well as enabling photos to open as Smart Objects.

-Hidden at the end of an announcement over Lightroom’s title as the Mac App of the Year, Adobe shared that the improvements are coming to Lightroom and Adobe Camera Raw “later this week.”
-The company did not share an exact date as to when the features will begin rolling out.
+Hidden at the end of an announcement over Lightroom’s title as the Mac App of the Year, Adobe teased that the improvements are coming to Lightroom and Adobe Camera Raw “later this week," then launched the reflection removal tool in beta on Thursday, December 12.

-Adobe Camera Raw will soon gain a reflection removal tool
+Adobe Camera Raw is testing a reflection removal tool

 My all-time favorite photo filter is the circular polarizer or CPL filter, which filters out reflected light for controlling reflections off water or glass.
 The filter can also help improve the appearance of the sky and foliage.
 But, while the filter is my favorite, sometimes I pack light and forget to grab the CPL, so the idea of removing reflections in post later is highly appealing.